 The ETHARINUS project involves experimentation in the modified PKL facility (PKL stands for Primärkreislauf-Versuchsanlage [Primary Coolant Loop Test Facility]) at Framatome GmbH, Germany, in the PACTEL facility at the Lappeenranta-Lahti University of Technology, LUT University, Finland, and in the PSB-VVER facility at the Electrogorsk Research and Development Center for Nuclear Power Plants Safety, JSC ENIC, Russian Federation.
 It is supported by 24 organisations from 14 countries.
 ETHARINUS will extend the large database resulting from the PKL project series which started in early 2004 and ended in October 2020.
 The ETHARINUS and the ATLAS phase 3 (2021-2024) projects have been designed to be complementary in both scope and testing.

-Belgium, China, Czech Republic, Finland, France, Germany, Hungary, Japan, Korea, Russia (suspended), Spain, Sweden, Switzerland, United States
+Belgium, China, Czechia, Finland, France, Germany, Hungary, Japan, Korea, Russia (suspended), Spain, Sweden, Switzerland, United States

 October 2020 - September 2024

 EUR 4.9 million